-- Wear eye protection for all hazardous activities and sports at school, home and on the job that could lead to an eye injury. - DO stock a first aid kit with a rigid eye shield and commercial eyewash (make sure it is not expired) before engaging in activities where an eye injury could occur. - DO NOT assume that any eye injury is harmless.
-When in doubt, see an eye doctor promptly.
+Wear eye protection for all hazardous activities and sports at school, home and on the job that could lead to an eye injury.

+DO stock a first aid kit with a rigid eye shield and commercial eyewash (make sure it is not expired) before engaging in activities where an eye injury could occur.